 - Wrike is another great program for monitoring the time you put into each project.
 You can assign team members to share in on project hours as well.

 These apps will help keep productivity high and that communication going into the end of the season.

 Measuring progress – or making it in the first place

 Lastly, moving beyond your market, team, and leadership skills, it’s vital to keep track of your progress.
 Because no matter how great your product is or how committed the people that work for you are, if you aren’t getting anywhere then it doesn’t matter.

 So how do you measure your success?
 Most would say it comes through income.
-While I can’t speak to the profitability of the current Browns roster (that Amazon re-sell is rough), I can say that tracking your own as a small business is simple.
+While I can’t speak to the profitability of the current Browns roster (that Amazon re-sell is rough), as an employee of one of the Top Small Business eCommerce Companies, I can say that tracking your own as a small business is simple.